 Service content packs are being replaced by Template apps.
-As of September 25, 2019, a number of content packs have already been deprecated.
+A number of content packs have already been deprecated.
 Any deprecated content pack that you have installed will remain in your account, but no documentation or support will be provided for it, nor will it be possible to install it again.

 Sign in to Power BI to view all of the services you can connect to.